nikhil-kumar-tomar/Student-Management-System-using-Django/README.md

 # Update

-Now the web-app is equipped with Login authentication for students as well as the staff members for the same, Moreover Bootstrap is also used for many of its frontend works.
+Now the web-app is equipped with Login authentication for students as well as the staff members for the same Moreover Bootstrap is also used for many of its frontend works.